This post was most recently updated on February 19th, 2022.2 min read.

-This article describes a simple fix to an issue (well… One issue or many possible issues), where git fails to pull anything from remote, throwing instead an error somewhat like this:
+This article describes a simple fix to an issue (well… One or many possible issues), where git fails to pull anything from remote, throwing instead an error somewhat like this:

 fatal: no such branch: 'master'